John Kronstadt

-John Arnold Kronstadt (born March 5, 1951) is a Senior United States district judge of the United States District Court for the Central District of California.
+John Arnold Kronstadt (born March 5, 1951) is a senior United States district judge of the United States District Court for the Central District of California.

 Early life and education

 Kronstadt was born in 1951.
-He graduated from Cornell University in 1973 with an Artium Baccalaureus At Cornell, he was a member of the Quill and Dagger society.
+He graduated from Cornell University in 1973 with a Bachelor of Arts.
+At Cornell, he was a member of the Quill and Dagger society.
 He earned his Juris Doctor from Yale Law School in 1976.
-After completing law school, Kronstadt served as a law clerk for Judge William P. Gray of the United States District Court for the Central District of California.
+After completing law school, Kronstadt served as a law clerk for Judge William Percival Gray of the United States District Court for the Central District of California.

 Judicial service

 State judicial service

 In October 2002, governor Gray Davis appointed Kronstadt to the Los Angeles County Superior Court.
 He replaced Judge Juelann Cathey, who had retired earlier that year following major heart surgery.

 While a superior court judge, Kronstadt presided over the case to determine rightful ownership of the Bahia Emerald, an 840-pound gemstone that has previously been valued at $372 million.
 During his state judicial service, only one of Kronstadt's decisions was reversed.